stimpy77/namespace.js/README.md

     });
     log(JSON.stringify({a: a})); // outputs {"a":{"b":{"impl":{"x":3,"y":5}}}}

-For more information, check out my blog post:
+For more information on the origin of this, check out my blog post:

 http://bit.ly/UGlH70